-With a proper offboarding process in place, your organization can manage employee turnover more efficiently, keep your top talent around, retain institutional knowledge, and create a smooth transition for both your existing and your departing employees.
+With a proper employee offboarding process in place, your organization can manage employee turnover more efficiently, keep your top talent around, retain institutional knowledge, and create a smooth transition for both your existing and your departing employees.

 What is employee offboarding?

-The offboarding process formally terminates the working relationship between an employer and an employee who has resigned, retired, been fired, or been laid off.
+The employee offboarding process formally terminates the working relationship between an employer and an employee who has resigned, retired, been fired, or been laid off.

 • Notifying co-workers when an employee leaves